Homework 2: Plotting Example Data

 Remember that every time you change embroidery.cpp

-again and regenerate the .svg
+again, and regenerate the .svg

-file with convert
+file with embconv

 before you can see the results.
 (If you fix a bug in the code and the output image doesn’t change, you probably forgot one of these steps.)